Habiba-Mohsen/Alzheimers-Disease-Prediction/README.md

 We acknowledge the support from Cairo University and the availability of the OASIS-2 dataset from Washington University in St. Louis.

-## Contact Information

-For further information, please contact the authors via their provided email addresses.